Software Development Team Structure

 Project manager (PM)

-A project manager (PM) is responsible for every step the software development team takes to meet your requirements and deliver the expected results.
+A project manager (PM) in the development department structure is the one responsible for every step the software development team takes to meet your requirements and deliver the expected results.
 The project manager is solely responsible for the efficiency of product development and for optimizing the development process.
 It’s hard to overestimate the role of the PM in the app development process.

 With proper project management, combined development efforts, thousands of lines of code, and a solid business idea, you can create a product that’s able to amaze, serve, and stand out for years.